-Funding.
+Funding

-This study was financially supported by the Air Force Office of Scientific Research/European Office of Aerospace Research and Development AFOSR/EOARD (grant FA9550-15-1-0068, to D.G.S.) and the National Centre of Competence in Research "Bio-Inspired Materials", the Adolphe Merkle Foundation, and the Ambizione program of the Swiss National Science Foundation (168223, to B.D.W.).
+This study was financially supported by the Air Force Office of Scientific Research/ European Office of Aerospace Research and Development (AFOSR/EOARD) (grant FA9550-15-1-0068 to D.G.S.) and the National Centre of Competence in Research 'Bio-Inspired Materials', the Adolphe Merkle Foundation, and the Ambizione program of the Swiss National Science Foundation (Schweizerischer Nationalfonds zur Förderung der Wissenschaftlichen Forschung) (168223 to B.D.W.).